matheuspaolini/hype-acme-inc-react-app/README.md

 Frontend application simulating an e-commerce app.
 All the data is generated and stored on client-side.

+I'm not using a Design System to demonstrate my capabilities to create reusable components with TypeScript.

 Images provided by [Lorem Picsum](https://picsum.photos/);

 ## 📥 Running the project